Category Archives: Spiritual Guides and How To’s

 But it will be so good to let go of what does not serve us anymore.

-There is no spiritual path without shadow.
-This wonderfully sticky personal mire that captures us and won’t let go until we have understood it’s every mechanism.
-With this knowledge we are able to dismantle the patterns that have been and free our vital life energy.
+There is no spiritual path without shadow, this wonderfully sticky personal mire that captures us and won’t let go until we have understood it’s every mechanism.
+With this knowledge we are able to dismantle the patterns that have been, and free our vital life energy.
 Then and only then can we return.
 Like flowers in the spring we arise and when we resume our lives, it is with more power, more traction, more vision and more consciousness of the assistance we receive from the other side.
 We are now in the revelatory work of learning new ways of creating, of play, of new constructs of pleasure.
 We know ourselves in a new way and we are strong.
 Our ability to love has increased.

 And when time has passed and we have known all that we can know, we return to the shadows, delving for more.